njerig/personal-website/content/blog/the-map-is-not-the-territory.md

 description: Exploring an idea critical to human progress
 date: 2025-07-06
 params:
+    images:
+    - "media/this-is-not-a-pipe.png"
     thanks: Thanks to 2020 tech-adjacent Twitter, Nungari Gachoka, various friends and acquaintances, and all of my science and math teachers for helping me with the ideas in this post.
 ---
 The COVID lockdown era was a bit of a blur for me, but one distinct thing that I can remember is the idea

 > A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.
+>
 > — Alfred Korzybski, in _A Non-Aristotelian System and Its Necessity for Rigour in Mathematics and Physics_

 Allow me to give myself less credit — I did not learn this idea from the quoted paper; instead, I learned this idea over the course of a few months reading tweets from tech-adjacent / post-rat Twitter back in 2020.
 This completely altered my mind in regard to science and human progress, so below is an explanation of its meaning and implications.